UKHomeOffice/callisto-timecard-restapi/docs/features/record-time/index.md

 ## Overview

-To understand the proposed high-level design, it is instructive to consider both the definition of the containers used to perform TimeCard actions as detailed below
+To understand the proposed high-level design, it is instructive to consider both the definition of the containers used to perform TimeCard actions and the appropriate parts of the data model.
 [TimeCard Container Definition](https://github.com/UKHomeOffice/callisto-timecard-restapi/container-definition.md)

 It is also useful to understand the terms used; in particular TimeCard and TimEntry.
 This is part is a repetition of the TimeCard Data Model but it bears repeating.